maccody/KanaChordPlus/hardware/README.md

 ![power_wye](./images/KanaChord_Plus_power_wye.jpg)

-The overall length of the wires should be approximately 6 cm (2.25 inches)  Each wire is spliced half way to form two wires.
+The overall length of the wires should be approximately 6 cm (2.25 inches).
+Each wire is spliced half way to form two wires.
 Each is covered with heat-shrink tubing.
-Nine (9) crimp terminals are applded to the ends of the wires.
+Nine (9) crimp terminals (three female, six male) are attached to the ends of the wires.
 As shown in the picture, insert the terminals at the 'top' of the wye into two, three (3) terminal connector shells.
 Make sure to keep the wiring order consistent between the two connectors.
 The terminals at the 'bottom' of the wye are inserted into a four (4) terminal connector shell.
 Note that there will be an unused place between the terminal pins for 2 and 4, which is 3V3_EN Pin 37 on the Pico.

 ## 3D-Printed Keycaps
 The keycaps for the KanaChord Keyboard were created in TinkerCAD, as shown in the illustration below.
 The STL files for the left-hand and right-hand keycap sets can be viewed with the Github STL viewer by clicking on the STL files listed above.